pauloamgomes/drupal-react-image-gallery/README.md

 ### Configuration

-1. Copy/upload the module to the modules directory of your Drupal installation.

-2. Enable the 'React Image Gallery' module and desired sub-modules in 'Extend'. (/admin/modules)
+1. Enable the 'React Image Gallery' module and desired sub-modules in 'Extend'. (/admin/modules)

-3. Configure a content type (or a custom block) with an entity reference revisions (Paragraph)
+2. Configure a content type (or a custom block) with an entity reference revisions (Paragraph)

-4. Create some gallery media items. (/media/add/gallery_image)
+3. Create some gallery media items. (/media/add/gallery_image)

-5. Create or edit a content of the type configured on step 4 and add a 'Image Gallery' paragraph.
+4. Create or edit a content of the type configured on step 4 and add a 'Image Gallery' paragraph.

-6. Configure the paragraph with the media items you want.
+5. Configure the paragraph with the media items you want.

-7. Save the content and confirm that the 'React Image Gallery' is loaded in the page.
+6. Save the content and confirm that the 'React Image Gallery' is loaded in the page.

 ### Development on the react App